YashDengre/Grabar/README.md

 # Grabar
+###Description:
-Grabar tool/application created for personal use : ( Maintaining daily expenses etc.)
+Grabar is a tool/application created for personal use : ( Maintaining daily expenses etc.)

+It is a windows form application.